About Me

 - All Possible Combinations of above.

 Mathematical proofs are often complex, and ensuring their logical soundness is a significant challenge.
 My research addresses this by applying powerful tools like proof assistants and SAT solvers to help formalize mathematics.
 This means creating machine-checkable proofs, which can enhance reliability and rigor in mathematical research.
-The very same technique can be applied to ensure the correctness of critical softwares/ systems, or AI (who knows).
+The very same technique can be applied to ensure the correctness of critical softwares such as cryptographic protocols.

 News